 Groveland and the surrounding area, including Yosemite National Park, is a beautiful, historic region that played key roles in the California Gold Rush and in the history of Yosemite and even the city of San Francisco, 145 miles away.
 Here are seven things that must be seen for any getaway to Groveland to count.

 Just west of Groveland on Highway 120, Around the Horn Brewing Company is a fun-spirited micro brewery where there's something for everyone, including those who don't particularly care for beer.
-Their beers are always changing, so there's no getting bored there.
+Their beers are always changing, so there's no getting bored of the brews.

 Not only was Groveland a key town during the Gold Rush, it was also the base of operations when the O'Shaughnessy Dam was being constructed to form Hetch Hetchy Reservoir, which would provide San Francisco with a stable water source.
 The Groveland Yosemite Gateway Museum, located at Mary Laveroni Park was founded to keep the many stories of the community (natural and cultural) alive, and share them with the many visitors who come through the area.

-A myriad of exhibits guide visitors on a journey through time as they learn about the region's Indigenous peoples, pioneers who later settled the area, the Gold Rush, and the construction of Hetch Hetchy Reservoir.
-Perhaps the most popular exhibit is the massive, 565 pound California Black Bear at the entrance, the largest bear of its kind ever documented.
+A myriad of exhibits guide visitors on a journey through time as they learn about the region's Indigenous peoples, pioneers who later settled the area, the Gold Rush, and the development of Hetch Hetchy Reservoir.
+Perhaps the most popular exhibit is the massive, 565 pound California Black Bear at the entrance.

 Much of the Pine Mountain Lake area is a gated community with many vacation homes available to rent, some include access to the private pristine lake, and residential homes constructed to take advantage of the beauty of the Groveland area.
 However, many of the community's amenities, including the 18-hole championship golf course, are open to the public.

-The gorgeous course was rated "4 1/2 stars Best Places to Play" by Golf Digest, but you shouldn't just take the experts' word for it.
-Bring your clubs and enjoy year-round golfing in a stunning setting.
-The 6,363 yard course winds through pine and oak trees, while also offering views of Yosemite mountain peaks.
+The gorgeous course was rated "4 1/2 stars Best Places to Play" by Golf Digest, but you shouldn't just take the experts' words for it.
+Bring your clubs or rent some, and enjoy year-round golfing in a stunning setting with views of Yosemite mountain peaks.

 Once done, head over to The Grill At Pine Mountain Lake to recharge and refuel.